IP-CAM/OC1.5.6.5-LIGHT/README.md

    define('HTTPS_IMAGE', 'http://YOURSITE.com/light/');

-Oe then, if your Site run's under HTTPS:
+Or then, if your Site run's under HTTPS:

    // HTTP